Mesa/Boogie Rectifier: Release

 Upon its launch in February 1992, Mesa/Boogie initially feared they had brought the Dual Rectifier to market too late, as its initially intended market—hair metal—had been suddenly overtaken in popularity by genres like grunge and punk.
-In response, Mesa/Boogie updated the amp's circuit multiple times through 1994, resulting in Revisions D through G and the introduction of the Triple Rectifier, which did not have three rectifiers, but rather increased the model's wattage from 100 to 150.
+In response, Mesa/Boogie updated the amp's circuit multiple times into 1994.
+This resulted in Revisions D through G, as well as the introduction of the Triple Rectifier, which did not have three rectifier methods but rather included three rectifier tubes and increased the model's wattage from 100 to 150.
 Revision G solidified the amp's signature sound and remained in production until 2000.
 Guitarists across a wide swath of rock genres quickly adopted the Rectifiers, including artists in grunge (Alice in Chains, Soundgarden), alternative (Foo Fighters, Bush), punk (Bad Religion, Blink-182, Sublime), and metal (Metallica, Tool, Rammstein).
 The Rectifiers became especially associated with the burgeoning nu metal genre and bands like Korn, Limp Bizkit, and Linkin Park, as the amps' prominent low-end was ideal for handling the down-tuned and seven-string guitars characteristic of nu metal.
 In 2000, Mesa/Boogie switched from the original two-channel Rectifier designs to three-channel versions, which remained in production until early 2010, when they were superseded by the current Multi-Watt models.

 From 1993 until 2004, the Rectifiers represented over half of Mesa/Boogie's entire business, greatly exceeding the company's expectations.
 Given its widespread use among rock guitarists in the 1990s, the Dual Rectifier is often described as the definitive amp of the decade in that genre, while Music Radar wrote that it is "arguably the most important high-gain guitar amp of all time."